 The Company's Management successfully supervises the ISO 9001:2000 management and the LEAN manufacturing control systems.
 The continued efficiency of supervision, harmonious development of the Company and its competetive advantages are assured.
 The Company continues to improve the quality and recipes of its manufactured products, make production processes more efficient, decrease production costs and ensure safe working conditions for its staff.

-Annual Financial Statements and Annual Statement for the year ended on the 31th December 2013 APPROVED
+Annual Financial Statements and Annual Statement for the year ended on the 31th December 2014 APPROVED by the General Shareholder's Meeting on

 5 Commercial activities